aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-image-manipulation/add-image/_index.md

 ```
 Repeat these steps for adding multiple images or customize the transformations based on your requirements.
 ## Conclusion
 Congratulations!
 You have successfully learned how to add images to a Java PostScript document using Aspose.Page for Java.
-Explore the [official documentation](https://reference.aspose.com/page/java/) for more advanced features and functionalities.
+Explore the [documentation](https://reference.aspose.com/page/java/) for more advanced features and functionalities.
 ## FAQs
 ### Can I use Aspose.Page for Java with other programming languages?
 Aspose.Page primarily supports Java, but there are versions available for other programming languages as well.